aleju/imgaug-doc/source/overview/arithmetic.rst

 ImpulseNoise
 ------------

-Apply impulse noise to images.
+Add impulse noise to images.

 This is identical to ``SaltAndPepper``, except that ``per_channel`` is always set to ``True``.